SnapshotGames/dmb_clips/README.md

 * Easy path following using steering while playing animations in other tracks.
 * Easy camera 'rails' and cuts using splines and keys.

-Work both in Play and Edit modes.
+The Sequencer (a.k.a the tool) works both in Play and Edit modes.
-Edit samples and paths while playing the clip.
+Edit samples and paths while playing a Clip.
-Minimal tool interface directly inside the Scene Window.
+Minimal Sequencer interface, directly inside the Scene Window.
-Clips are just a collection of samples, each sample class implementing specific action over time.
+Clips are just a collection of Samples, each Sample class implementing specific action over time.
 Use only human readable data structures, leading to readable prefabs.
 No Custom Property Drawers and Editors.
-Simple tool setup.
+Simple Sequencer setup.
-Simple playback embedding in games.
+Simple Playback embedding in games.
-Extend the tool and playback by extending only the core (clip, playback), not the interface/inspector.
+Extend the Sequencer and playback by extending only the core (implementing specific Samples and playback routines), not the interface/inspector.